 What is the world's hottest hot sauce?
 Blair's 16 Million Reserve ought to be hot enough to send you hot heads to the hospital or an early grave, that is if you even dare to try it.
 You see, Blair's 16 Million Reserve isn't actually a sauce, it's a 1ml pharmaceutical grade vial filled with pure Capsaicin crystals.
 Pure Capsaicin is rated at around 16 million Scoville Units, the highest heat level possible.

-Should be used with caution!
+Should be used with extreme caution!
 Purchaser of this product hereby acknowledges the intense heat factor of this product and the element of danger if misused.
 This product is over 100 time hotter than a jalapeno pepper and is a complex blend of fresh peppers and extracts.
 This product is not a sauce but a food additive and should be used as such only.